elphick/omfpandas/README.md

 When datasets do not fit into memory, parquet files can be read in chunks or by column.

 > **Note:**
-> This package *only* supports omf 2.0, which is currently only a pre-release.
+> This package supports omf 2.0, which is currently only a pre-release.

 ## Installation